stride3d/stride-website/posts/2025-12-21-investigating-spirv-for-the-shader-system-part-3.md

 ### Scanning code

 For our parser we need a construct that will keep track of the position of the parser in the text.
 Then we'll need to define our rules which, when matched, will advance our position in the text and when not, will reset the position.

-For that we create a scanner as a `ref struct` and our rules will be written in plain function.
-We don't need any abstractions (or maybe a little), functions are reusable enough and we don't allocate anything on the heap by calling a function.
+For that we create a scanner object with two parameters, the code being scanned and the position we're at.

+Our parser rules will be written as plain function, they don't need to be abstracted any other ways as functions are reusable enough and we don't allocate anything on the heap by calling a function.

+We should still be mindful of the limitations of recursion!

 ```csharp